sahajre/goFAQ/README.md

 ## What is concurrency?
 Is it same as parallelism?
 How to achieve concurrency in Go programs?

-Concurrency is the composition of independently executing computations.
-It is not parallelism.
-On a single processor your program can be concurrent, but it cannot be parallel.

-Go has in-built features _channel_ and _goroutines_ to write concurrently running function executions. _goroutines_ are analogus to background invocation of shell command using ```&```.
-It is independently executing function launched by using a ```go``` keyword.

-A _channel_ provides a connection between two goroutines allowing them to communicate. _Channels_ are first class values in Go, which means you can pass them to function, return them from function, or you can assign them to a variable. _Channels_ are defined using ```chan``` keyword and initialize using ```make``` function. ```<--``` is used to send (e.g. ```channel_variable_name <- data```) and receive (e.g. ```data := <- channel_variable_name```) values from the _channel_.
-The sending and receiving on channel are blocking operation.

-Go concurrency slogan,
-> Don't communicate by sharing memory, share memory by communicating.

 ## How to write reusable libraries in Go?

-The import path is just a string, it can be a file or a URL.
-Two packages can have the same name. i.e. the package name might not be unique.

-Simple export syntax.
-The uppercase initial name for variables, types, functions, methods and constants denotes that it is visible to clients of package.
-So, you can figure out visibility of these without looking at the declaration (there are no special magic words like ```public```, ```private```, ```protected``` there).
-Isn't it simple and clear?

 ## What are the different types supported in Go?